 This plan is provided by Anglian Water pursuant its obligations under the Water Industry Act 1991 claire.seymour@createconsultingengineers.co.uk Foul Sewer sections 198 or 199.
 It must be used in conjunction with any search results attached.
-The information Outfall\ Sewage Treatment Works on this plan is based on data currently recorded but position must be regarded as approximate.
+The information Outfall Sewage Treatment Works on this plan is based on data currently recorded but position must be regarded as approximate.
 Surface Sewer Service pipes, private sewers and drains are generally not shown.
 Users of this map are strongly advised to commission their own survey of the area shown on the plan before carrying out any works.
 P22-2709 Chelmsford Combined Sewer The actual position of all apparatus MUST be established by trial holes.
-No liability whatsoever, Final Effluent including liability for negligence, is accepted by Anglian Water for any error or inaccuracy or omission, Public Pumping Station including the failure to accurately record, or record at all, the location of any water main, discharge Rising Main\ pipe, sewer or disposal main or any item of apparatus.
-This information is valid for the date printed.
-This plan is produced by Anglian Water Services Limited (c) Crown copyright and database piths 2022 Ordnance Survey 100022432.
-This map is to be used for the purposes of viewing the location of love every drop anglianwater .
-Private Sewer\ Anglian Water plant only.
+No liability whatsoever, Final Effluent including liability for negligence, is accepted by Anglian Water for any error or inaccuracy or omission, Public Pumping Station including the failure to accurately record, or record at all, the location of any water main, discharge including the failure of actual early records, or records a single excellent of a system seems of the date printed.
+This plan is produced by Anglian Water Services Limited (c) Crown copyright and database rights 2022 Ordnance Survey 100022432.
+This map is to be used for the purposes of viewing the location of Rising Main love every drop anglianwater Private Sewer Anglian Water plant only.
 Any other uses of the map data or further copies is not permitted.
-This notice Decomissioned Pumping Station Decommissioned Sewer\ Manhole\ is not intended to exclude or restrict liability for death or personal injury resulting from negligence. \(Colour denotes effluent type)
+This notice Decomissioned Pumping Station Decommissioned Sewer Manhole is not intended to exclude or restrict liability for death or personal injury resulting from negligence.